StefanIlchev/ElementumService/README.md

 ## Auto-update

 Reinstall the addon from the added `Elementum Service Repository` and [Kodi](https://github.com/xbmc/xbmc) should keep it up to date.
-If you don't see the repository as an option check if it's not disabled.
+If you do not see the repository as an option check if it is not disabled.

 When updating itself the service app might ask you to allow it to install apps and to confirm the update.
-After an update the service [won't be started automatically](https://developer.android.com/guide/components/activities/background-starts).
-A start can be triggered by interacting with the addon which will try to start the service if it's not responding.
+After an update the service [will not be started automatically](https://developer.android.com/guide/components/activities/background-starts).
+A start can be triggered by interacting with the addon which will try to start the service if it is not responding.

-The service app won't work if it's a different version from the addon and will show a message like:
+The service app will not work if it is a different version from the addon and will show a message like:

 `<service-version> ≠ <client-version>`